amahdy/vaadin-stepbystep-demo-contacts/README.md

 [Step 12 | End of Video | Update backend as well](https://github.com/amahdy/vaadin-stepbystep-demo-contacts/commit/39b0250b24abb467636e7c93435d782b954b7bd6)

-##Other enhancements to the code that are not mentioned in the video
+Other enhancements to the code that are not mentioned in the video -

 [Extra 1 | Use the new and faster API refreshRows for Grid](https://github.com/amahdy/vaadin-stepbystep-demo-contacts/commit/282a177c2bcd79c02487b0879ec1af1406249b9e)